 Alas, our addiction to certainty-of-belief is somewhat different and more challenging.
 There are obvious physical consequences to all other addictions: a glutton’s obesity, a shopper’s debt, a smoker’s cough, or a drunkard’s hangovers.
 Not so with thought, other than the neurotic impulses from which we suffer.
 In addition, even if we recognized our addiction to certainty-of-belief, what are we to do?
 Other sources of addictions are external, which we can keep out of reach, if not eliminate.
 Thinking lies at the core of awareness, even in our sleep through dreams.
 This explains the appeal of psychopharmacology, which is at least better than a lobotomy.
 However, better still is the do-it-yourself virtual lobotomy.
 What?

-If your certainty-of-belief ever exhausts you, try out the correlations process as a type of do-it-yourself virtual lobotomy.
+If your certainty-of-belief ever exhausts you, try out the Correlations process (p.565) as a type of do-it-yourself virtual lobotomy.
 It may help detoxify your mind from the weight of its preconceptions as it did for me.
 Slightly less effective but much more accessible would be delving into the depths of the Tao Te Ching.
-Also useful are ‘yogic’ practices like meditation and hatha yoga.
+Also useful are yogic practices like meditation and hatha yoga.
 Heck, any spiritual practice would help.

 (1) That may not be altogether true.
 The power of an addiction is symptomatic of the degree of disconnection we feel.
 The more secure our sense of social connection, the less sway any addiction has upon us.
 Improvements in our sense of connection should take some of the steam out of the set it up in order to lay it aside process that chapter 36 describes.